NPCai/Squadie/README.md

 # Squadie    [:headphones:](https://www.youtube.com/watch?v=yGl0rS-ZcV4)

 A library for generating OpenIE tuples from QA pairs (e.g. the SQuAD dataset).
 It makes use of Spacy's dependency parser and many handcrafted algorithms to create 3-tuples (subject, relation, object tuples).
+Additional READMEs are in each subdirectory.

 ## Example Usage
 From the /src directory: